-ABBERLEY Hill is the obvious highlight of this walk but the rolling countryside further north, between Abberley and Wyre Forest, is delightful too, especially now that the first signs of spring are so apparent.
+ABBERLEY Hill is the obvious highlight of this walk but the rolling countryside further north, between Abberley and Wyre Forest, is delightful too, especially now that the first signs of spring are

 The scenic quality of this area is partly dependent on its underlying geology, so look out for two information panels on Abberley Hill which give interesting insights into its geological history.